3.13 Case Study Conclusion: Diet Dilemma

 • Many chemical reactions occur all around us each day, such as iron rusting and organic matter rotting, but not all changes are chemical processes.
 Some changes, such as ice melting or paper being torn into smaller pieces, are physical processes that do not involve chemical reactions and the formation of new substances.

-• are chemical reactions that take place inside living things.
-The sum of all the biochemical reactions in an organism is called .
+• Biochemical reactions are chemical reactions that take place inside living things.
+The sum of all the biochemical reactions in an organism is called metabolism.
 Metabolism includes catabolic reactions (exothermic reactions) and anabolic reactions (endothermic reactions).

-• Most biochemical reactions require a biological called an to speed up the reaction by reducing the amount of activation energy needed for the reaction to begin.
+• Most biochemical reactions require a biological catalyst called an enzyme to speed up the reaction by reducing the amount of activation energy needed for the reaction to begin.
 Most enzymes are proteins that affect just one specific substance, called the enzyme’s substrate.

 • Virtually all living things on Earth require liquid water.
 Only a tiny per cent of Earth’s water is fresh liquid water.
 Water exists as a liquid over a wide range of temperatures, and it dissolves many substances.
 These properties depend on water’s polarity, which causes water molecules to “stick” together through weak bonds called hydrogen bonds.